-In Great Britain, the rules for determining the Route Availability (RA) value of a vehicle are set out in the GERT8006 (Route Availability Number for Assessment of Compatibility between Rail Vehicles and Underline Bridges).
+In Great Britain, the rules for determining the Route Availability (RA) number of a vehicle are set out in GERT8006 (Route Availability Number for Assessment of Compatibility between Rail Vehicles and Underline Bridges).
+The rules set out in GERT8006 include the mass conditions for determining the RA number of a vehicle.

+The RA number of a vehicle is used in the assessment of technical compatibility between the vehicle and underline bridges at route level.
 The technical requirements for determining that the static load characteristics of a vehicle are compatible with underline bridges are set out in RIS-8706-INS (Route Level Assessment of Technical Compatibility between Rail Vehicles and Underline Bridges).

-Both of these standards are accessible through RSSB's website.
+GERT8006 and RIS-8706-INS are accessible through RSSB's website.

-Axle weight limits and equivalent evenly distributed vehicle loadings which the current network can carry vary according to the engineering characteristics for each route, particularly for underline bridge and viaduct structures.
-Axle weight limits and equivalent distributed vehicle loadings are classified into RA values between 1 and 10.
+Axle weight limits and equivalent evenly distributed vehicle loadings which the current network can carry, vary according to the engineering characteristics for each route, particularly for underline bridge and viaduct structures.
+Axle weight limits and equivalent distributed vehicle loadings are classified into RA numbers between 1 and 10.

-Depending on the total and distributed load effects of the vehicle, including effects produced by the spacing of axles in the vehicle and uneven vehicle loading, the maximum vehicle weight may need to be reduced so that the load effects from the vehicle (including payload) do not exceed the relevant RA value.
+Depending on the total and distributed load effects of the vehicle, including effects produced by the spacing of axles in the vehicle and uneven vehicle loading, the maximum vehicle weight may need to be reduced so that the load effects from the vehicle (including payload) do not exceed the relevant RA number of the infrastructure route sections making up the planned journey of the vehicle.